Truckee & Donner Lake

 What to do in Truckee

 There's so much to do in Truckee, you might not have time for it all!
-The best thing to do is go on an adventure in the great outdoors.
-There's everything from rock climbing to mountain biking, and boating to cross-country skiing.
+Your trip will be one big adventure.
+You can do anything you want, from rock climbing to mountain biking, and boating to cross-country skiing.

 → Donner Lake

 A great place to start your adventure is Donner Lake.
 Head to the Donner Memorial State Park and check out the visitor center and monument.
-Here's the park brochure and info pdf and here's the cross-country ski and snowshoe trail map and winter activity guide.
+Here's the park brochure and info pdf.
+If you're going during the winter, here's the cross-country ski and snowshoe trail map and winter activity guide.

 Donner Memorial is a State Park that pays homage to the Donner Party, a group of pioneers who got stuck at Donner Lake in the middle of winter.
 At Donner Lake and Donner Memorial State Park there are opportunities for camping, picnicking, boating, water-sports, fishing, swimming, and hiking.
 The state park also has a visitor center and the Pioneer Monument to take pictures at.

-Donner Lake also offers excellent boating, hiking, picnicking, exhibits, tours, swimming, and windsurfing.
+Donner Lake also offers excellent boating, fishing, hiking, picnicking, exhibits, tours, swimming, and even windsurfing.
 If it's summer, bring your swimsuit!

 → Hiking in Truckee